 The cost of accidents

-Much like “near misses and safety stories,” talking about the cost of accidents can put safety into a different perspective for workers.
-Your crew obviously cares about their personal well-being, but chances are, they also care about the financial health of your business.
+Much like near misses and safety stories, talking about the cost of accidents can help workers view safety in a different light.
+Your crew cares about their personal well-being, but it’s likely that they also care about your business’s financial health.
 Talking about the cost of accidents can have a significant impact on the way your workers operate.

 Especially crucial for road construction workers, a quick refresher on traffic control can mean the difference between inadvertently causing an accident and keeping traffic moving smoothly.
 In your talk, review signage basics, hand signals, and radio communication protocol.